 Bacon on a Rack

 I know the popular oven method places bacon on a rack over a cookie sheet – and this is also one of the ways you can do it on the Traeger.
+You can line your large baking sheet with parchment paper or aluminum foil to ease in cleanup then lay your bacon in a single layer on a wire rack.
 I found this method to be a little problematic.
 It took much longer to cook and it stuck to the rack a lot more.

 Time: 30 minutes – no need to flip since it’s on a rack